dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

-The scripts used to create the Python environment Docker images do not install any METplus components, such as metplotpy, metcalcpy, metdatadb, and metplus, in the Python environment that may be needed for a use case.
+The scripts used to create the Python environment Docker images do not install any METplus components, such as METplotpy, METcalcpy, METdatadb, and METplus, in the Python environment that may be needed for a use case.
 This is done because the automated tests will install and use the latest version (develop) of the packages to